X (Twitter) API Pricing in 2026: All Tiers

 If you are building a tool that posts to X on behalf of users — a scheduling tool, a cross-posting workflow, a content management product — here is what you are actually dealing with:

-The math for a multi-user publishing product — one managing dozens or hundreds of accounts — gets complicated.
-Each user’s posts count against your app’s write cap.
-If 50 users each post 10 times per day, that is 500 posts/day or 15,000 posts/month.
-That is within the Basic write cap (~50,000/month), but it requires coordinating rate limits across all users within the 15-minute per-app windows.
+The math for a multi-user publishing product — one managing dozens or hundreds of accounts — gets complicated on pay-per-use.
+If 50 users each post 10 times per day, that is 500 posts/day or 15,000 posts/month, costing $150/month in write credits alone.
+Add reads for confirmation and analytics, and costs climb further.
+On legacy Basic, the same volume is covered within the ~50,000 writes/month cap at a flat $200.

-The scenario Postproxy is built for: you want to publish to X as part of a multi-platform workflow without negotiating X’s pricing tiers, managing OAuth tokens per user, or tracking your monthly write quota.
+The scenario Postproxy is built for: you want to publish to X as part of a multi-platform workflow without managing X API credit balances, tracking per-call costs, handling OAuth tokens per user, or worrying about the 2 million read cap.

 curl -X POST "https://api.postproxy.dev/api/posts" \ -H "Authorization: Bearer YOUR_API_KEY" \ -H "Content-Type: application/json" \ -d '{ "post": { "body": "Your post content here" }, "profiles": ["twitter"], "media": ["https://your-cdn.com/image.jpg"] }'To post to X alongside other platforms in the same request:

-This is the practical alternative when the X API pricing structure is more expensive or complicated than the X publishing problem actually warrants.
+This is the practical alternative when the X API’s per-call pricing model is more complex than the publishing problem actually warrants.

 Timeline: how X API pricing changed